aeyobd/dwarfs/thesis/introduction.md

 r_{\rm break} = C\,\sigma_{v}\,\Delta t
 $$
 where the scaling constant $C \approx 0.55$ is a fit. $r_{\rm break}$ describes where the dynamical timescale is longer than the time since the perturbation, i.e. the radius within which the galaxy should have dynamically relaxed.
 As illustrated in @fig:toy_profiles, for an idealized model with exponential stars in a NFW halo, after some time past pericentre, the stellar component is smooth but contains a change in slope around $r_{\rm break}$, where the radial velocities of the stars becomes positive as they still readjust to a new equilibrium.

-From this argument, we note that the following properties must be approximately true to interpret a break is

-- *Small pericentre*.
-If the pericentre is too large and $r_J \gg R_h$, then few stars will be lost.
-- Corresponding time since last pericentre: If the time since last pericentre is not $\sim$ consistent with an observed break in the density profile, then tides
-- Halo evolution.
-As found in @EN2021, galaxies evolve along well defined tidal tracks (assuming spherical, isotropic, NFW halo, which may not be true, see ...).
-These tracks tend to "puff up" the stellar component while also removing dark matter mass, leaving a smaller, compacter DM halo with a more extended stellar component.
-- This information is mostly related to the statistical initial distribution of satellites from cosmology [@ludlow+2016; @fattahi+2018]